 Blessed are the dead which die in the Lord, from henceforth, yea, said the spirit, that they may rest from their Labours, and their works do follow them.
 Rev. xiv.13.”

-This inscription was put up after Andrew’s death by the activity of William Rose, who suggested to Jean Hay that the family burial ground should be restored and the “Aisle” repaid.
+This inscription was put up after Andrew’s death by the activity of William Rose (Factor to Earl of Fife), who suggested to Jean Hay that the family burial ground should be restored and the “Aisle” repaid.
 He had consulted Charles Hay, Lord Newton, about the matter and he at once concurred.
 Rose wrote for Jean’s approval and directions mentioning that “about Elgin there has always been eminent architects and builders of tombs.

 ” Jean replied to this in rather a quint manner : “I return you my best thanks for the trouble you have been so good as take in making out the genealogy of my family, which makes me more knowing than I was, tho’ God knows of little consequence, yet it’s agreeable to one to know by whom they are come.”